 Now that most of the heavy work is over we enjoy maintaining the garden and surrounding areas.
 We weed, sweep and prune during the summer, then gather leaves, clear the water courses and generally keep the garden tidy in the winter.
 Replacement planting and feeding takes place in spring and autumn.
 By mulching regularly with chipped bark we are controlling the weeds and conserving moisture.

 Twice a year we clear silt and rubbish from the lily pond – for this we are joined by other SU3A members, the Council’s rangers, volunteers from Abbeydale Rotary, and Saxon Hotels (the tenants of Whirlowbrook Hall).
-In 2019 the Spring session is on Wednesday 27 March starting at 9.30 and the Autumn session will be on 23 October.
+In 2019 the Spring session is on Wednesday 27 March starting at 9.30 and the Autumn session will be on 23 October from 9:30 to 12 noon.

 We welcome donations to replace shrubs that do not make it through the winter and to extend the ground cover.
 If you would like to make a donation in memory of a loved one, please contact Alison Cowper on 01142 746165, or complete the donation form and send it to her.
 All donations are recorded in the Book of Remembrance which is on display at the AGM.